earlSt1/vtt-note-text-color/README.md

+**THIS MODULE IS DEPRECATED AS OF 0.7.5.
+It has been absorbed into core**

 # Note Text Color

 A small module which adds a text color field to the map note dialog for FoundryVTT